 Mrs. Sandy Souza lives in Concord, California, and works in the Pathology Department at the local hospital as a medical transcriptionist.
 She has dug 8 seasons at Khirbet Nisya and 9 seasons at Khirbet el-Maqatir and worn many hats for ABR.
 She also dug with the ABR group at Hazor in 2004, traveled to Egypt in 2005 for the Biblical Egypt Tour, and attended one session working on the Temple Mount Project in 2008.
 Sandy has coordinated and supervised object registration at both Khirbet Nisya and Khirbet el-Maqatir.
 Sandy gladly instructs and trains others in this vital and important function.
 The most rewarding comment to Sandy from these diggers has been: "I wish I had learned this on the first day of the dig because it has made both the digging process and everything to do with the pottery more interesting, interrelated with the digging, and concatenated."
 Sandy attends New Life church in Alamo where she serves on the Women's Missions Committee.

-Mr. Henry B. Smith Jr. is the Administrative Director of the Khirbel el-Maqatir Excavations and the Managing Editor of Bible and Spade magazine.
-He has been the Director of Development for ABR from October 2004 through Fall 2015, and presently works part-time for ABR.
+Mr. Henry B. Smith Jr. is the Administrative Director of the Khirbet el-Maqatir Excavations.
+He served as the Director of Development for ABR from October 2004 through Fall 2015, and presently works part-time for ABR.
 Born and raised in northwestern New Jersey, he graduated with a B.A. in Economics from Rutgers University in 1992.
-With a 13 year sales and management background, he earned an M.A. in Theology with an emphasis on Apologetics from Trinity Seminary in Indiana, graduating with high honors in 2005.
-In December 2014, Henry completed his M.A.R. program at Westminster Theological Seminary, emphasizing apologetics and Biblical languages.
-He is also an adjunct professor for the School of Online Biblical Apologetics for the Institute for Creation Research.
+He earned an M.A. in Theology with an emphasis on Apologetics from Trinity Seminary in Indiana, graduating with high honors in 2005.
+In December 2014, Henry completed his M.A.R. at Westminster Theological Seminary, emphasizing apologetics and Biblical languages.
+He is an adjunct professor for the School of Online Biblical Apologetics for the Institute for Creation Research.
 Henry served as a volunteer at the Hazor excavations in 2007, was the host of the ABR Biblical Egypt Study Tour in 2008, the host of ABR's Israel Tour in 2010, and is a square supervisor at Khirbet el-Maqatir.